YosiSF/EinsteinDB/README.md

-Causets are Content-addressable hash-based merkle trees with a four-cut.
-Causets travel through four different sections of the conic phase:
-1. Nulllight: the nulllight phase is the first phase of the conic phase.
-In this phase, the causets are not yet visible to the network.
-2. Lightlike: the lightlike phase is the second phase of the conic phase.
-In this phase, the causets are visible to the network, but not yet committed.
-3. Spacelike: the spacelike phase is the third phase of the conic phase.
-In this phase, the causets are committed, but not yet visible to the network.
-4. Timelike: the timelike phase is the fourth phase of the conic phase.
-In this phase, the causets are visible to the network.

 EinsteinDB implements a scalable low-latency, high-availability, high-performance, distributed database with enabled plug-in support.
 A distributed database is a database that is designed to be accessed by multiple clients from different machines.
 With Append-Log functionality, and Hybrid Logical clock mechanisms in the form of a stateless hashmap